Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

     </ul>
 </details>

-<p class="firstLetter">Enneagram Type 4 is known as The Individualist and is one of the three types in the Feeling Center/ Heart Triad.</p>

-Being in the Feeling Center or Heart Triad means that they make decisions based on emotions and strongly connect to their inner world.
-Type 4 individuals deeply desire to be unique and express themselves creatively.
-They often feel like they don't quite fit in and may struggle with longing or melancholy.

 <section class="section-content">

 <h2>Enneagram 4 Description</h2>

-Individuals with the Enneagram Type 4 are known for their strong sense of self and desire to express individuality.
+Enneagram Type 4s are known for their strong sense of self and desire to express individuality.

 A sense of authenticity and self-expression drives them, and they need to be understood and appreciated for who they are.
 Individualists are often highly creative and artistic, striving to make a meaningful impact in their lives and the world around them.

 One of the most notable characteristics of the Enneagram Type 4 is their strong sense of emotional intensity.
 Individualists have a deep and complex inner world and are highly attuned to their emotions and feelings.
 They often strongly desire to be understood and valued for their unique perspective and experiences.